eunikolsky/gfs/README.md

 `gfs` is a small command-line program to implement such an algorithm; it works as a filter reading backup names with dates from `stdin` and printing which of them need to be removed to `stdout`.
 It does not know how to list backups from your system and how to remove them; your commands should do that, giving you more freedom to do exactly what you need.

 The default cleanup ranges for the algorithm will leave:
+* one backup between today's midnight and now;
 * one backup every hour for a day (24 hours);
 * one backup every day for a month;
 * one backup every week for a year;